This is the multi-page printable view of this section. Click here to print.

 Client Agent Download

-Click Download Client Agent to start the download and install the client agent.
+Click Download Client Agent to start the download, then install the client agent.

 User Guide

-To access resources, client download and installation are required.
-Also, if the installation is not completed or the version is not supported, you cannot connect to resources even if other preparations, such as permission and IP registration, are completed.
+To access the resource, you need to download and install the client.
+Also, if the installation is incomplete or the version is unsupported, you cannot connect to the resource even if all other preparations, such as permissions and IP registration, are completed.

 Installation Guide

 To start the installation process, click the Download Client Agent button to download the installation file.
-After the download is complete, refer to the following information to proceed with the installation.
+Once the download is complete, refer to the following information to proceed with the installation.

-1. Download Location: Specify a folder in the local drive.
+1. Download Location: Specify a folder on the local drive.

-2. Execution: Select the downloaded file and click Run as Administrator by right-clicking to run it.
+2. Execution: Select the downloaded file, right‑click, and click Run as administrator to execute.

-Cloud resource access is only possible for registered IPs, and up to 5 IPs can be registered.
-Refer to the following information to register an IP.
+Access to cloud resources is allowed only from registered IPs, and up to five IPs can be registered.
+Please register the IP using the following information.

 • To add a new IP, click the Add button.